 We are growing up so fast, and today’s twenty- or thirty-somethings are so much more self-aware than before.
 This confidence makes connections with much older partners a lot easier than it ever was.

 So, social rules and norms are not everything.
 You still have the chance to make a relationship work.

 If you find someone that you have a genuine connection with, there is no reason to let age be the only deal-breaker.
-A wide age gap actually has its fair share of benefits!
+A wide age difference actually has its fair share of benefits!

-In this section, we take a look at everything you need to know about dating a much older or younger partner.
+In this section, we take a look at everything you need to know about dating someone half your age or a much older partner.

 You may also like: Top 7 Reasons Why AmoLatina Is One of the Best Latin Dating Websites

-Benefits of a wide age gap to the younger partner
+Benefits of a wide age difference to the younger partner

 1. You get to build a more mature relationship